‘THAI GOVERNMENT SHOULD APOLOGISE, INVESTIGATE DEATH OF STEVEN GRANVILLE, AND RETURN THE MISSING MILLIONS’

 The group claims that Granville, who spent 18 months in jail on charges set up by a corrupt officer in the Crime Suppression Division before himself being acquitted of fraud, was murdered for the cash he and other investors had put into property in Phuket.

 Granville was reported to have died from injuries received from a horrific motorcycle crash in Phuket.
 Thailand’s Untouchables claim his injuries were from a severe beating from which he never recovered.
-Steven Granville was running a multi-million dollar conversion of Phuket’s famous yacht club.
+The subject of the dispute was the multi-million dollar Puravarna Resort project.

 The group quotes a French priest Nicholas Gervaise who lived in Thailand in the 17th century who said: